- 1 Skill Combat

 Dire Destiny Additions

 - In addition to the uses outlined in the Pathfinder Core Rulebook, a character can also use her Ride Skill in place of certain other skills when she is mounted on her steed.
+This lets there be one skill check instead of two.

 Action: Varies.
 Mounting or dismounting normally is a move action.
 Other checks are a move action, a free action, or no action at all, as noted above.